xbeat/Machine-Learning/README.md

 Understanding Monkey Patching in Python

 Monkey patching is a dynamic technique to modify or extend the behavior of a program at runtime.
 In Python, it allows you to change or add attributes and methods to existing classes or modules without altering their source code.
 This powerful feature can be both useful and dangerous, depending on how it's applied.

+## One Diagram to Remember for REST APIs

+Understanding REST APIs

+REST (Representational State Transfer) is an architectural style for designing networked applications.
+It utilizes simple HTTP protocols to facilitate communication between clients and servers.
+REST APIs have become essential in modern web development due to their simplicity, scalability, and stateless nature.

+## Adaptive Moment Method (Adam) Optimization in Python

+Introduction to Adaptive Moment Method (Adam)

+The Adaptive Moment Method, commonly known as Adam, is an optimization algorithm for stochastic gradient descent.
+It combines the benefits of two other extensions of stochastic gradient descent: Adaptive Gradient Algorithm (AdaGrad) and Root Mean Square Propagation (RMSProp).
+Adam is designed to efficiently handle sparse gradients and noisy data, making it particularly useful for large datasets and high-dimensional parameter spaces.

 ## WSGI vs ASGI Understanding the Protocols for Django Deployment